weqy/fibonaccipython/README.md

 # fibonaccipython
-a program that checks whether a number belongs to fibonacci or not using python and tkinter
+a program using python and tkinter that checks whether a number belongs to fibonacci or not. number and canvas updates each time button is clicked. both button and enter key can be used to call function.